moq-wg/moq-transport/draft-ietf-moq-transport.md

   that was already in use.

-* Too Many Subscribes: The session was closed because the subscriber used a Subscribe ID larger than the current Maximum Subscribe ID.
+* Too Many Subscribes: The session was closed because the subscriber used a Subscribe ID equal or larger than the current Maximum Subscribe ID.

 * GOAWAY Timeout: The session was closed because the client took too long to close the session in response to a GOAWAY ({{message-goaway}}) message.